top of page

 That said, “healthy” depends on context.
 Replacing large amounts of sugar with stevia is a smart move, but relying on very sweet-tasting foods (even with stevia) can keep sugar cravings alive.

 The most searched question is: Is stevia bad for you?
-Based on scientific evidence, the answer is no. Stevia is not bad for you when consumed in normal amounts.
+Based on scientific evidence, the answer is no. Stevia is not harmful when consumed in normal amounts.
 It is actually safer than consuming high levels of sugar, which are linked to obesity, diabetes, and heart disease.
-The only caution is to choose pure stevia products and not overuse blends that may contain hidden sugars.
+The only caution is to choose pure stevia products and avoid overusing blends that may contain hidden sugars.

 Yes, stevia is safe for most people.
 Global health organisations like the FDA, the European Food Safety Authority (EFSA), and the World Health Organization (WHO) have reviewed research and declared stevia leaf extract safe for daily use.

-While stevia is generally safe, some people may experience mild side effects:
+While stevia is generally safe, some individuals may experience mild side effects:

-• Digestive issues: Some stevia products are mixed with sugar alcohols (like erythritol), which can cause bloating or diarrhoea in sensitive people.
+• Digestive issues: Some stevia products are mixed with sugar alcohols (like erythritol), which can cause bloating or diarrhoea in sensitive individuals.

 • Bitter aftertaste: Some find that stevia leaves a slightly bitter or liquorice-like taste.